twaugh/journal-brief/README.md

 # journal-brief
-Show new journal entries since last run.
+Show new systemd journal entries since last run.

 This can be run from cron to get a briefing of journal entries sent by email.
 Example: